 Injections may also be used to help diagnose specific types of pain.
-If an injection of a pain relieving medication into a certain area in the backbone supplies back pain relief, than it affirms that’s the area causing pain.
+If an injection of a pain-relieving medication into a certain area in the backbone supplies back pain relief, then it affirms that’s the area causing pain.

 Causes: Back Pain